jiawei-wong/Australian-GSS-Survey/README.md

 ## How to Obtain Data
 Data can be obtained [here](https://www.abs.gov.au/statistics/people/people-and-communities/general-social-survey-summary-results-australia/latest-release#data-download)

-Download the dataset used in this report which is "Table 1: Persons aged 15 years and over, Social Experiences–By Sex, 2019 and 2020"
+Click on 'Export' on the top right side of the page

+Click on 'CSV for Excel' to download the file

 Open up R, then go to File > Import Dataset > From Excel...

-Click on 'Browse...' on the top right corner of the pop-up and select the downloaded dataset
+Click on 'Browse...' on the top right corner of the pop-up and select the downloaded dataset from your desktop

-Navigate to 'Sheet' on the bottom left corner of the pop-up, select the drop-down menu and select 'Table 1.1_Estimate'

 Click on 'Import'